egome007/final_project/README.md

 # Objectives:

-+ Machine learning  to discover patterns in your data and then make predictions based on often complex patterns to answer business questions, detect and analyse trends and help solve problems.
++ Machine learning models used to discover patterns in our housing imaging data in order to make predictions based on complex patterns of recognition to detect and analyse images.
 +

 # Technology Overview